 Other benefits from participation and successful completion of the program include:

-- Two trips, including roundtrip travel and accommodations, to Georgia for the program kickoff event (23-24 July, 2018) and international conference (likely 2019).
+- Two trips, including roundtrip travel and accommodations, to Georgia for the program kickoff event (early June 2019) and international conference (spring 2020).

 - The opportunity to network and collaborate with leading regional scholars.